PowerGridModel/power-grid-model/docs/build-guide.md

 ## Architecture Support

-This library is written and tested on `x86_64` architecture.
+This library is written and tested on `x86_64` and `aarch64` architecture.
 Building the library in `x86_32` might be working, but is not tested.
-It is in theory also possible to build the library in other architectures, but the MKL library is only available for `x86`.
-So only Eigen sparse solver is available.
+The MKL library is only available for `x86_64`.
+So only Eigen sparse solver is available for `aarch64`.

 The source code is written with the mindset of ISO standard C++ only, i.e. avoid compiler-extension or platform-specific features as much as possible.
 In this way the effort to port the library to other platform/architecture might be